 - In 2011 SC advised that Bbuf was not required because both Div.
 3LNO American plaice and Div.
 3NO cod have analyses of the probability that biomass is below Blim.
 However an additional zone between Blim and Bmsy in the NAFO PA Framework could be considered. - Providing advice on a new intermediate ref pt and selecting an appropriate level depends on the purpose and on the properties that such a reference point would have.
-The purpose of the proposed Bisr is not clear to SC.

-If the purpose is to serve as a 'milestone' for the FC to track. - If the purpose is to serve as a 'milestone' for the FC to track rebuilding, then the reference point can have any value that the FC wishes. - wishes.

-If the purpose of the Bisr is to mark the beginning of the safe zone, or to mark an SSB above which h there is a high probability of being above Blim, or if the purpose is to mark any zone for which there would be some change in an HCR, then analyses as to the appropriate level would need to be conducted.
+The purpose of the proposed Bisr is not clear to SC. - If the purpose is to serve as a 'milestone' for the FC to track rebuilding, then the reference point can have any value that the FC - If the purpose of the Bisr is to mark the beginning of the safe zone, or to mark an SSB above which h there is a high probability of being above Blim, or if the purpose is to mark any zone for which there would be some change in an HCR, then analyses as to the appropriate level would need to be conducted.